Best Colleges for History Majors

 Did you know that the driving force behind UPenn was none other than Benjamin Franklin?
 First established in 1740, it comes as no shock that the Ivy League school with an iconic, elaborate history boasts one of the best history major programs in the country.

-Admission to the University of Pennsylvania requires an SAT score between 1480 and 1570 or an ACT score of between 33 and 35.
-UPenn, true to its Ivy League reputation, has a low acceptance rate of 6%.
+Admission to the University of Pennsylvania requires an SAT score between 1480 and 1570 or an ACT score of between 33 and 36.
+UPenn, true to its Ivy League reputation, has an acceptance rate of 5.80%.

 The History major at UPenn continues to be among the most popular choices for undergraduate students.
-Students majoring in history at UPenn will be required to take courses pertaining to geographic distribution, chronological distribution, and at least two upper-level seminars, with the option of choosing a specialization.
+Students majoring in history at UPenn will be required to take courses about geographic distribution, and chronological distribution, and at least two upper-level seminars, with the option of choosing a specialization.

 Undergraduate majors also have a mandatory research requirement, where students draft a paper that analyzes and interprets their research.